Skip to content

 33-38% of First Year Cash Compensation or Flat Fee

-Large Firm Fees Start at $100 Thousand
+Large Search Firm Fees Start at $100 Thousand

-Still, increasingly the advantages of boutique firms make them the go-to choice for retained searches.
+The advantages of boutique firms make them the go-to choice for retained searches.
 Their smaller size means their off-limits list is smaller.
 Retained search contracts contain clauses that forbid retained search firms from recruiting from their clients — the larger the firm and the more they specialize in your industry, the larger their off-limits list.
 Those off-limits lists can cripple a search firm’s ability to recruit from your ideal target companies.

 Contingency Search Firm Fees